Arthur276/AnimeData/README.md

-# watchdata
+# showdata

 ## Presentation

-watchdata is a python-based project developed by swarthur.
+showdata is a python-based project developed by swarthur.

 The project's goal is to offer an open-source and easy way to get data about its favourite animes and series.

-watchdata is composed of 2 main files :
+showdata is composed of 2 main files :

-1. *watchdata.py* : Python module essential to exploit and modify the JSON database.
+1. *showdata.py* : Python module essential to exploit and modify the JSON database.
-2. *watchdata_source.json* : JSON file : series database.
+2. *showdata_source.json* : JSON file : series database.

 ## Data available

 Some series data may be missing, especially if the series has been added a long time ago.
-However, each series should be compatible with the latest version of watchdata.
+However, each series should be compatible with the latest version of showdata.

 ## How to use this library

 In order to make this project useful for everyone, anybody can use the provided tool to get, add or modify its animes or series, **from a compatible manager**.
-> Currently, only AnimeTime is compatible with watchdata.
+> Currently, only AnimeTime is compatible with showdata.

 ### How does the tool works ?